chrisaharden/ollamagamecards/README.md

 If you encounter any issues:
 1. Ensure all dependencies are correctly installed
-2. Check that file paths in your INI files are correct
+2. Check that file paths in your card designs (INI), layouts (JSON), and image files are correct
 3. Verify that the required directories exist and have the necessary permissions
+4. Below is the folder structure for your reference: project_root/
+   │
+   ├── source/
+   │   ├── *.py
+   │
+   ├── images/
+   │   └── *.png
+   │
+   ├── pdf_layouts/
+   │   └── pdf-layout-*.json
+   │
+   ├── pdf_layouts/
+   │   └── pdf-layout-*.json

 For further assistance, please open an issue on the project's GitHub page.